-When set to Sanitize/Winterize, the hose connected to the Anderson Valve water inlet will feed incoming fluids to the input (suction) side of the water pump.
-If the water pump is turned on, it will suck fluid from the hose, through the pump, and out to the faucets, shower, toilet, washing machine, outside shower.
+When set to Sanitize/Winterize, a hose connected to the Anderson Valve water inlet will feed incoming fluids to the input (suction) side of the water pump.
+If the water pump is turned on, and one or more faucets or fixtures are open, the pump will suck fluid from the hose, through the pump, and out to the faucets, shower, toilet, washing machine, outside shower.
+Per the Heartland Trailer manual, to sanitize, use a solution of 1⁄4 cup of household bleach to one gallon of water.
+Let the bleach solution sit for 3 hours and then flush with just water.
+If there is a residual chlorine smell or taste, you may repeat with a mixture of one quart of vinegar to five gallons of water.